Identity theft is one of the biggest consumer theft crimes. It affects millions of Americans every year and costs them billions of dollars.

-- Mail fraud.
-Typically, someone will try to change your address using your identity, and then collect your mail looking for more personal information or pre-approved cards.
+Typically, someone will try to change your address using your identity and then collect your mail looking for more personal information or pre-approved cards.

 Everyone is at risk, but some are more at risk than others.
 Students, who have new credit histories and are offered pre-approved cards all the time, are one of the most at-risk groups for fraud.

-Elderly people, who often rely on others to do simple tasks for them such as going to the bank, paying their taxes, or picking up packages, are also at a very high risk.
+Older people, who often rely on others to do simple tasks for them, such as going to the bank, paying their taxes, or picking up packages, are also at high risk.

 There are a few simple tips for protection that anyone can follow.

-There may be more that you have to do depending on your case.
-Typically, though, you are dealing with a compromised credit card or someone trying to take out credit in your name.
+There may be more that you have to do, depending on your case.
+Typically, though, you deal with a compromised credit card or someone trying to take out credit in your name.

-Identity protection companies are companies that are aimed at resolving identity theft when it happens and alerting you to potential threats.
+Identity protection companies aim to resolve identity theft when it happens and alert you to potential threats.